 - Direct representative of the San Antonio program at the distant campus location with overall daily responsibility of the Department of PA Studies distant campus.

-- Advise academic coordinator/program director/chair/department on course revisions/course development.
+- Advise clinical coordinator/program director/chair/department on course revisions/course development.

 - Facilitate interdisciplinary course work and opportunities.

 - Serve as a role model for faculty, students, and staff.